-The developer of the 1.8 acre site within the 2700 Block of Lincoln Way requested that City Council initiate a text amendment to allow for a mixed use development to be constructed in a manner similar to mixed use developments in Campustown Service Center (CSC) zoning, but to allow for some household living residential uses on the ground floor.
-City Council consented to initiating a text amendment at its June 14, 2016 meeting to consider either changes to the CSC base zoning requirements or to potentially create a new combining district for mixed use along Lincoln Way.
-City Council is now asked to provide direction on a specific approach for drafting of an ordinance.
+The developer of the 1.8 acre site within the 2700 Block of Lincoln Way requested the City Council Initiate a text amendment to allow for a mixed use development to be constructed in a manner similar to mixed use developments in Campustown Service Center (CSC) zoning, but to allow for some household living residential uses on the ground floor.
+City Council consented to initiating a text amendment at its June 14, 2016 meeting to consider either changes to the CSC base zoning requirements or to potentially create a new combining district for mixed use along the Lincoln Way.
+A map of the Campustown area is Attachment 1.

 Campustown has long been recognized as a center of activity and intensity of use in Ames due to proximity to the University and its historical roots as a commercial area.
-A map of the Campustown area is included as Attachment 1.
 There are significant differences in the zoning standards for Campustown compared to the typical commercial zoning districts in the City, such as HOC.
-A primary interest within CSC zoning is to allow for intense development in an urban rather than suburban format that maintains Campustown's identity as a pedestrian-oriented commercial area.
+A primary interest within CSC zoning is to allow for intense development in an urban rather than suburban format that maintains Campustown's identity as a pedestrian oriented commercial area.
 This approach fulfills the vision of the Land Use Policy Plan for the Service Center designation.

 This goal of creating a walkable urban environment with commercial uses is built into the zoning standards.
-Restricting household living (apartments) to floors above the first floor of a building to ensure there is commercial frontage is a key component of this approach.
-Additional related standards promoting commercial use include: no building setbacks along a street, no parking allowed between a building and a street, requirements for 50% of street facades with windows or display cases along the ground level, use of clay brick on 50% of each façade for quality and interest, minimum height and Floor Area Ratio requirements, and reduced parking requirements.
-The full list of uses and development standards is shown in Attachment 2 to this report.
+Restricting household living (apartments) to floors above the first level of a building to ensure there is commercial frontage is a key component of this approach.
+Additional related standards include: no building setbacks along a street, no parking allowed between a building and a street, requirements for 50% of street facades with windows or display cases along the ground level, use of clay brick on 50% of each façade for quality and interest, minimum height and Floor Area Ratio requirements, and reduced parking requirements.
+The full list of uses and development standards is Attachment 2 to this report.
 These standards are designed to work together to shape the built environment for mixed use development that supports an engaged pedestrian streetscape environment and to support compatible commercial development in general for Campustown.